 A "workawayer" is who - in our presence - lives with us on the farm and helps us - as defined by this platform.

-- We will provide for all of the regular groceries but we do expect you to join into the efforts for cooking and clearing up and that's both on "work days" and on "free days" !!!
+- We will provide for all of the regular groceries and farm foods but we do expect you to join into the efforts for cooking and clearing up and that's both on "work days" and on "free days" !!!

 - You will be able to join us when we go out to town and join the many cultural events the city offers !